 II.
-SPECIFIC ISSUES
+CONCLUSION

-Representatives of Philip Morris International have discussed several issues with representatives of OLAF that relate to the operation of the Agreement and the movement of Cigarettes in various markets.
+Representatives of Philip Morris International have discussed several issues with the representatives of OLAF that relate to the operation of the Agreement and the movement of Cigarettes in various markets.
 We believe that these discussions have been very constructive and have greatly contributed to the overall success of the Agreement to date.
 We look forward to continuing to address in a cooperative manner the matters that have already been raised and to working with the other Parties to the Agreement to tackle new issues as they arise.
-Certain issues that have been the subject of previous discussions between Philip Morris International and OLAF are summarized below.
-Such summary is not intended to be exhaustive of the issues that have been discussed between Philip Morris International and OLAF or between Philip Morris International and the Relevant Administrations.